-To protect and enhance the range of community facilities within the town to improve the quality of life for people both living and working in Southwell.
+To protect and enhance the range of facilities and services to serve the community's needs, within the town, to improve the quality of life for people both living and working in Southwell.

 Objective 6: Housing and Employment

 To support residential, and other employment-supporting development that meets strategic requirements for growth and promotes a sustainable relationship between homes and workplaces, whilst maximizing the benefits for the community.